Ivchenko AI-25: Development

-Usage in FP-5 Flamingo Missile
+Usage in FP-5 Flamingo missile

-Ukrainian company Fire Point had purchased a large number of Ivchenko AI-25 from various stockpiles, including landfills and dumps for powering the FP-5 Flamingo cruise missile.
-These engines had a remaining flight time of some 10 hours.
-Given the engines will not be used in jet aircraft, Fire Point restores them not to full usage but enough for a Flamingo missile's flight time of three and a half hours.
-Previous media reports said that the engines had been made by Motor Sich however Fire Point claimed that they had found "thousands of such engines" at various landfills in Ukraine.
+Ukrainian company Fire Point had obtained a large number of Ivchenko AI-25, purchased from various stockpiles and found in landfills and dumps, for powering the FP-5 Flamingo cruise missile.
+Many had a remaining flight time of some 10 hours.
+As the engines will not be used for multiple flights by jet aircraft, Fire Point restores them just enough for a Flamingo missile's flight time of three and a half hours.
+Media reports had said that the engines were made by Motor Sich, but Fire Point said that they had found "thousands of such engines" at various landfills in Ukraine.
 These engines, in order to keep costs down, have had their titanium parts replaced by "cheaper and easier-to-produce alternatives" to make them flightworthy.
-Some six thousand of these engines were manufactured and are still in use in aircraft like the L-39 Albatross and Hongdu JL-8 jet trainers in "post-Soviet countries, Asia, and Africa".
-Fire Point has also established its own plant to produce engines for the missiles, whether this is the Ivchenko AI-25 under licence or not is unclear.
+Some six thousand of these engines are still in use in aircraft such as the L-39 Albatross and Hongdu JL-8 jet trainers in "post-Soviet countries, Asia, and Africa".
+Fire Point has also established its own plant to produce engines for the missiles; it is not clear whether this is the Ivchenko AI-25 under licence.